 Ducky birthday cake design by Tracie C., Milford, CT

 My daughter wanted a ducky party for her 2nd birthday.
 I made white cupcakes and decorated them with light blue icing made from white frosting with a little blue food coloring.
 Then to add the bubble effect.
-I cut small white marshmallows in half and rolled them into little balls to put on the cupcakes.
+Also, I cut small white marshmallows in half and rolled them into little balls to put on the cupcakes.
 Finally, I topped them off with a little rubber ducky.
 They were such a hit and everyone got a ducky to take home with them.

 Ducky birthday cake design by Jennifer D., Sunnyvale, CA

-This was a cake for my son on his first birthday.
+So, this was a cake for my son on his first birthday.

 Ducky birthday cake design by Shelley A., Burlington, KY